-Dry hydrotherapy (also known as hydromassage, aquamassage, water massage) is a self-contained massage device consisting of a table or chair.
+Dry hydrotherapy (also known as hydromassage, aquamassage, water massage) is a treatment using heated water in a self-contained device such as a table or chair which circulates around the individual in a massaging or pulsing manner.
 The individual sits or lies back completely clothed on top of a water-proof barrier that contains interior jets, which rotate and pulsate while releasing streams of pressurized heated water along the body.
 The pressure of the water against the body provides the massage.
 It is intended to relieve pain, increase blood circulation, range of motion (ROM), and decrease the need for other therapies by combining the effects of hydrotherapy, massage therapy, acupressure, thermotherapy, soft tissue manipulation, and trigger point therapy.
-There is no peer-reviewed published literature on dry hydrotherapy.
+Examples include, but may not be limited to, Aqua Massage, Aqua MED, H2O Massage System and Hydrotherapy Tables, There is no reliable peer-reviewed published literature on dry hydrotherapy.

 Aquasoothe/AquaMED (JTL Enterprises, Clearwater, FL) and Massage Time Pro (Sidmar Manufacturing, Inc., Princeton, MN) are dry hydrotherapy systems classified by the Food and Drug Administration (FDA) as class I therapeutic massage devices.
 They are exempt from the FDA premarket notification requirement.
 This means the manufacturer was not required to provide valid scientific evidence from human clinical trials showing the device to be safe and effective for its intended use.
 According to the FDA Physical Medicine Therapeutic Devices Sec.
 890.5660, a therapeutic massager is an electrically powered device intended for medical purposes, such as to relieve minor muscle aches and pains.